BenitezClance4/The-Pacifist/README.md

 magazine being excruciatingly heavy, and lacking a scope to deal with distant targets.

-~~disclaimer: currently, the reloader inside the pacifist still loads up to 7 rounds, unfortunately.~~
+~~disclaimer: currently, the reloader inside the pacifist still loads up to 7 rounds and still reloads slowly, unfortunately.~~